The World's Biggest Casino.

 Yeah, like I was going to miss that.

 I could now do my own research on a company's website and base my investment decision on what I had learned.
 Commissions were also much lower and I could now buy or sell stock in any public company.
-I would just pay a flat rate per every thousand shares I purchased or sold, instead of a percentage of my total investment which the brokers charged.
+I would now just pay a flat rate for every thousand shares that I purchased or sold, instead of a percentage of my total investment that the brokers charged.

 I had now officially entered back into the world's biggest casino.